johnthomsonn/todo_original/README.md

 # todo
-Todo list created with Node js and React
+Todo list created with Node js and React.
+It is a learning curve and so there is a mixture of methods.
+Some using async/await and others using callback functions.

 ## API endpoints